 The Company concluded that the CFF award is in the scope of ASC 808.
 Accordingly, as discussed in Note 3, the award amounts received from CFF upon achievement of certain milestones are recognized as credits to research and development expenses in the period the Development Program's expenses are incurred.
-During the year ended December 31, 2020, the Company recognized \$73.4 thousand, as credits to research and development expenses related to the CFF award.
+During the years ended December 31, 2021 and 2020, the Company recognized \$2.2 million and \$0.1 million, respectively, as credits to research and development expenses related to the CFF award.
 In addition, the Company concluded under the guidance in ASC 730 that it does not have an obligation to repay funds received once related research and development expenses are incurred.